JimmyWigerstedt/nextjs-supabase-template/docs/n8n-integration.md

 5. Export the router and add it to `src/server/api/routers/n8n/index.ts`.
 6. Call it from the frontend using `clientApi.n8n.<workflow>.<procedure>.useMutation()`.

+When invoked via `n8nProcedure`, your Supabase user's `id` and `email` are automatically passed to the workflow under the `user` option.
+You only need to send your specific input data.

 ## Testing Workflows

 - Use the demo page at `/n8n-demo` as a reference.